QiaoYiLing/16-264-Humanoids/README.md

 - To run the remote control, upload __./RC_Mecanum_PWM/RC_Mecanum_PWM2.ino__ to your Arduino

 ##Instructions on How to Use the Code
-* if you have any question, please contact yilingq97@gmail.com or yilingq@qq.com
+* if you have any question, please contact yilingq97@gmail.com

 * First you might want to pip install some packages related to Wi-Fi and serial.
 Just follow the warning and error information.